zejyun6018/ipi-doc-source/source/iot_pi/UbuntuImages.md

 title: Ubuntu Images
 ---

-  Due to Ubuntu License agreement, we can't distribute any image to users.
+We can't distribute any image to users due to Ubuntu License agreement.

-* Please refer to [here](HowToBuildUbuntu.html) to guide you how to build Ubuntu Image on **IPi-SMARC with LEC-PX30**.
+Therefoer, we provide the [instruction](https://ipi.wiki/iot_pi/HowToBuildUbuntu.html) to guide you how to build Ubuntu Image on LEC-PX30 with Industrial Pi-SMARC.

-* Please refe to here to guide you how to install Ubuntu Image on **IPi-SMARC with LEC-AL-AI**